 Each year we invite eligible institutions to nominate up to three members of staff to become a NTF.
-The call for 2015 nominations opened on 15 October 2014 and closed on 14 January 2015.
+The call for 2016 nominations opened on 12 May 2016 and closes on 28 July 2016.

 The nomination is submitted by the institution and the claim is written by the individual nominee.
-Making an NTF nomination is straightforward:
+Making a NTF nomination is straightforward:

-NTFS is open to many HE and FE institutions in England, Wales, Scotland and Northern Ireland.
+NTFS is open to Higher Education Providers in England, Wales, and Northern Ireland including Private Providers.

-The nominee writes a claim for fellowship and completes the forms required.
+The nominee writes a claim for a National Teaching Fellowship and completes the forms required.
 Their institution writes a statement of support and manages the process by collating and submitting all the documentation.

-Each nomination is assessed by two independent peer reviewers for:
+Each nomination is assessed by independent peer reviewers for:

 - individual excellence